This year WHO issued its first report

 Prescreening AI tools can add value even before patients visit medical facilities.
 Thus, intelligent algorithms can assist patients in self-monitoring and patients-at-home isolation, so that there is no rush and panic at clinics and hospitals.

 Today, prescreening boils down to standard questionnaires or online symptom checkers like WebMD.
-According to BMJ, these traditional pre-screening methods have a
+According to BMJ, these traditional pre-screening methods have a wide range of accuracy

 On the contrary, extended AI-based functionality like voice recognition can ensure a more user-friendly experience than typical pre-screening questionnaires.
 Through machine learning, AI may also discover new patterns and detect patients' symptoms more correctly.